deirde/utility-git-backup/readme.md

 Requirements
 --------------------
-1. Bitbucket account
+1. Bitbucket or Github account
-2. Root server with the GIT service installed and configured
+2. Root server with the GIT service

 Configuration